John-Arboleda/HTML-linter/README.md

 ### Setup

 - Download or clone this repository on your computer
-- Select active folder: /html-Linter/bin in your console
+- Select active folder: `/html-Linter/bin` in your console

 ### Usage

-Type ruby main *path of your HTML file*
+Type `ruby main *path of your HTML file*`

 If your file does not comply with linter rules, the result will be something like this:

 ![linter_results](./images/linter_results.png)

-If there are no errors *analysis complete: 0 issues found* message will appear
+If there are no errors *"analysis complete: 0 issues found"* message will appear

 ## Authors